nakamurs/Java_Project/README.md

 ### Class Diagram

 The provided UML class diagram describes the structure and relationships between the shape classes, including `AbstractShape`, `Rectangle`, `LineSeg`, `Point`, and `Circle`.
-Each class is implemented in its own `.java` file.

 ### Shape Classes